react-webpack-generators/generator-react-webpack/README.md

 ### CSS

 Included in the project is [Eric Meyer's reset.css](http://meyerweb.com/eric/tools/css/reset/) script.
 There is also a `src/styles/main.css` script that's required by the core `src/scripts/components/App.js` component using Webpack.

+### JSHint

+Please use [JSXHint](https://github.com/STRML/JSXHint) for linting JSX and the corresponding Sublime package if using SLT3 [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint).
+Note this is a global npm install and JSX files will need to be associated with the JSX file type withing SLT3.

 ## Props